 BRE continues to use models, both physical and software-based, to solve complex challenges in the 21st century.
 From wind tunnel testing (see our video) to prediction of fire spread, we are still at the forefront of innovative research across all sectors of the built environment.

 Sources: edited by Peter White, from two unpublished internal documents in the BRE archive:

 N154/93 Part (b), Some reflections on the Mohne Dam, Dr Norman Davey, Watford, 1993

 N101/96 Operation Chastise: documents surviving at the Building Research Establishment, P S J Buller, Watford, 1996

 Visit BRE and see a piece of history

-The BRE site (including access to the dam and much more) will be open to the public during Heritage Open Days 2018, on Saturday 8 September between 10am and 5pm.
-More details and book a free ticket now…
+The BRE site (including access to the dam and much more) will be open to the public during Heritage Open Days 2019, on Saturday 7 September.

-See photos from the 2015 Open Days on Flickr
+See photos from the previous Open Days on Flickr